Business Networking Tips and Tricks

 - The best location for networking is by a high-traffic area such as a main door, the bar, or near the food.

-- Never approach someone if they are walking towards the restroom or if they have a phone in their hand.
+- Never approach someone if they are walking toward the restroom or if they have a phone in their hand.
 Wait until they have returned to the networking area or put their phone away.

 - After the person has shared something with you, ask them another question about what they just said.
 This shows that you're paying attention and that you care about what they're telling you.